-• We will consider how best to keep the victim and alleged perpetrator a reasonable distance apart on school premises and on transport to and from the school.
+We will consider how best to keep the victim and alleged perpetrator a reasonable distance apart on school premises and on transport to and from the school.
+This is likely to include removing the alleged perpetrator from any classes they share with the victim.

 These actions are in the best interests of both children and should not be perceived to be a judgment on the guilt of the alleged perpetrator.